DLR-TS/tsc/README.md

 You can also mix the two approaches for instance if you want to try different versions of SUMO or tsc but alway use the dependencies from the underlying system.

+## Cloning sumo scenarios
+If you did not do it before, go to the parent directory of the folder `tsc` and then run `git clone --recursive --depth 1 https://github.com/DLR-TS/sumo-scenarios` .
+The reason for navigating to the parent directory of the folder `tsc` is that the SUMO scenarios are not all specific to tsc.
+You are free to choose where you'd like to clone the repository.

 ## Installing tsc
-If you did not do it before start to clone this repo `git clone https://github.com/DLR-TS/tsc`.
+If you did not do it before, start to clone this repo `git clone https://github.com/DLR-TS/tsc`.

 For bleeding edge: